Indian classical music: Hindustani music

 It is unclear when the process of differentiation of Hindustani music started.
 The process may have started in the 14th century courts of the Delhi Sultans.
 However, according to Jairazbhoy, the North Indian tradition likely acquired its modern form after the 14th or after the 15th century.
 The development of Hindustani music reached a peak during the reign of Akbar.
 During this 16th century period, Tansen studied music and introduced musical innovations, for about the first sixty years of his life with patronage of the Hindu king Ram Chand of Gwalior, and thereafter performed at the Muslim court of Akbar.
 Many musicians consider Tansen as the founder of Hindustani music.

 Tansen's style and innovations inspired many, and many modern gharanas (Hindustani music teaching houses) link themselves to his lineage.
 The Muslim courts discouraged Sanskrit, and encouraged technical music.
 Such constraints led Hindustani music to evolve in a different way than Carnatic music.

 Hindustani music style is mainly found in North India, Pakistan and Bangladesh.
+Prior to the Taliban's ban on music, it also had a strong presence in Afghanistan.
 It exists in four major forms: Dhrupad, Khyal (or Khayal), Tarana, and the semi-classical Thumri.
 Dhrupad is ancient, Khyal evolved from it, Thumri evolved from Khyal.
 There are three major schools of Thumri: Lucknow gharana, Banaras gharana and Punjabi gharana.
 These weave in folk music innovations.
 Tappa is the most folksy, one which likely existed in Rajasthan and Punjab region before it was systematized and integrated into classical music structure.
 It became popular, with the Bengali musicians developing their own Tappa.

 Khyal is the modern form of Hindustani music, and the term literally means "imagination".
 It is significant because it was the template for Sufi musicians among the Islamic community of India, and Qawwals sang their folk songs in the Khyal format.